hapax/hapax.github.io/assets/chandra.md

 bound on the mass of remnant stars called the *Chandrasekhar limit*, after [Subrahmanyan Chandrasekhar](https://en.wikipedia.org/wiki/Subrahmanyan_Chandrasekhar).
-The analysis beautifully combines the gravity governing the solar system with the quantisation governing the atom, though it is much simpler than both.
+The analysis beautifully combines the gravity governing the solar system with the quantisation governing the atom, though a remnant star is much simpler than both.
 And in the words of Chandra himself,

 <span style="padding-left: 20px; display:block">
-What is intelligible is also beautiful.
+*What is intelligible is also beautiful.*
 </span>

-<div style="text-align: right"><i>Subrahmanyan Chandrasekhar</i> </div>
+So, let's get throwing.

 ## Quantum box<a id="sec-2" name="sec-2"></a>